 - Studying at the North Sydney campus

 - Enrolled full-time in the Bachelor of Nursing

-- In the first year of their course
+- In the first, second, or third year of their course

 The following documents must be submitted with the application:

 - A written statement of approximately 400 words outlining:

 - Commitment to the Nursing profession and Aboriginal and Torres Strait Islander healthcare overall;

 - Evidence of academic merit.